nushell/nushell.github.io/book/installation.md

 ### Windows

-**Please note:** Nu works on Windows 10 and does not currently have Windows 7/8.1 support.
+**Please note:** Nu works on Windows 10+ and does not currently have Windows 7/8.1 support.

-Download the current released `.zip`-file from the [release page](https://github.com/nushell/nushell/releases) and extract it for example to:
+Download the current release's `.zip`-file from the [release page](https://github.com/nushell/nushell/releases) and extract it for example to:

 <<< @/snippets/installation/windows_example_extraction_location.sh